lob/metrics-go/README.md

 )
 ```

-Creaet a new Metrics client:
+Create a new Metrics client:

 ```go